japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 assert(rdd.dependencies.head.rdd.isInstanceOf[FileScanRDD])
 ----

-`FileSourceScanExec` supports <<spark-sql-bucketing.adoc#bucket-pruning, bucket pruning>> so it only scans the bucket files required for a query.
+`FileSourceScanExec` supports <<spark-sql-bucketing.md#bucket-pruning, bucket pruning>> so it only scans the bucket files required for a query.

 [source, scala]
 ----